 Starting with Linux in 1999, I use Free/Open source software almost exclusively (Nvidia Linux drivers being the main exception).
 I have also contributed to other projects and released my own, with the prominent examples on my Github account.
 That said, I have no plans to release my math-art code.
 It is an ongoing personal art project.

 In open source, it is best to release projects that are

 Still, I have used GPL3 examples, so if I ever have a good reason to release this code, it will be open source under the GPL3.
 In the meantime, please enjoy this little overview, may you be inspired in your own art :)

 In 2017 I taught a workshop of fractal art at a local school, for 12-16 year olds.
-You'll find the material under the "teaching" directory on this website.
-It contains simplified Python scripts for my pointillist method, along with the gnuplot files and some instruction to get you started.
-The link is hidden this way due to the above support issues; if this works for you, great, but I don't teach for free.
+The course material contains simplified Python scripts for my pointillist method, along with the gnuplot files and some instruction to get you started.
+Please note the above support considerations — if this works for you, that's great, but don't expect free support.